openai/automated-interpretability/README.md

     as well as the associated weight (see below for definition).
     - Each file contains a JSON-formatted [`WeightBasedSummaryOfNeuron`](neuron-explainer/neuron_explainer/activations/token_connections.py#L17) dataclass.

+Update (July 5, 2023)
+We also released a set of explanations for GPT-2 Small.
+The methodology is slightly different from the methodology used for GPT-2 XL so the results aren't directly comparable.
+* Neuron activations: `az://openaipublic/neuron-explainer/gpt2_small_data/collated-activations/{layer_index}/{neuron_index}.json`
+* Neuron explanations: `az://openaipublic/neuron-explainer/gpt2_small_data/explanations/{layer_index}/{neuron_index}.jsonl`

 ### Definition of connection weights

 Refer to [GPT-2 model code](https://github.com/openai/gpt-2/blob/master/src/model.py) for